 Basic earnings per share is calculated by dividing net income attributable to equity holders of the Parent Company by the weighted average number of common shares outstanding during the year.
-Diluted EPS is computed by dividing net income for the year by the weighted average number of common shares issued and outstanding during the period after giving effect to assumed conversion of potential common shares.
+Diluted EPS is computed by dividing net income attributable to equity holder of the Parent Company by the weighted average number of common shares issued and outstanding during the period after giving effect to assumed conversion of potential common shares.